encgoo/jstutorials/Promises, async, await/Readme.md

 ```
 JS in a browser env is event driven.
 Async means it is waiting for another event.
 So in some sense, a sync function is also an event handler.
 It might be in the Microtasks queue as well.
 The difference between sync/async functions is that the former one tells the caller that it handles everything, nothing else to worry about.
 The latter one says there are .then/.catch events to handle later on.

+So async in JS means "I will come _back_ to this", instead of "doing it at the same time"